-Benefits of oily fish, decades ago they were considered a cheap fish, today we know that oily fish is a great source of nutrients such as Omega-3 fatty acids, as well as vitamins and minerals.
-In another article we talked about the benefits of cherries, today we tell you more about blue fish and its nutrients.
+A few decades ago, oily fish were considered a cheap fish, today we know that oily fish is a great source of nutrients such as Omega-3 fatty acids, as well as vitamins and minerals.
+Today we are going to talk about blue fish and its nutrients.

 Under this category we have fish such as sardines, mackerel, bonito, tuna, pomfret, also salmon, elvers, swordfish or “Emperor”, also horse mackerel, melva, red mullet, trout, anchovies, anchovies, herring, lamprey, black fletan and turbot.
 The fat content of oily fish varies between 5 and 10%, for example eel has 10% and on the other hand the red mullets are between 3-5%.